 I am a professionally qualified Cognitive Behavioural Therapy counsellor.

 Post Graduate level Diploma in Cognitive Behavioural Therapy (CBT) Counselling and Group work.

 Certificate in CBT.

 Accredited Pregnancy and Infant Loss Training with The Foundation for Infant Loss.

 NHS Sexual Health and Relationship Education (SHARE) facilitator.

 As a member of COSCA and BACP, I practice and adhere to their Ethical Framework and Professional Conduct procedure.

-I have worked with the Ministry of Defence, Rape Crisis, Police Scotland, Choose Life, Samaritans and Carers Trust.
+I have worked with the Ministry of Defence, Rape Crisis, Cancer Support Scotland.
+Police Scotland, Choose Life, Samaritans and Carers Trust.

 I deliver Group Therapy for Anxiety, Low Self-Esteem and Depression.

 I also work as a School counsellor with young people aged 12 - 18 years.